na-na-hi/renget/archive/nbd7ikrf.md

 (Light Release is made by forming the lightning release handsign with both hands joined together in the manner of the bird handsign).

-###Light’s Anathema
+###Light’s Anathema: Cloak of Night
 Masu causes light to slide off of her rendering her effectively invisible.
-The opening handsign for this and the jutsu directly below is an inverted light release seal.
+The opening handsign for this and the two jutsu directly below is an inverted light release seal.
 >handsign
 Rat

-###Congress of Night
+###Light’s Anathema: Congress of Night
 As above but Masu extends the range of her jutsu to cover her allies.
 This causes a more obvious distortion than just covering herself.
 >handsign
 Rat, Hare, Snake, Bird

+###Light’s Anathema: Sun Eater
+The pinnacle of her Light’s Anathema techniques, Masu devours the light around her to plunge her immediate area in complete darkness.
+>handsign
+Rat, Hare, Snake, Bird, Boar, Light

 ###Light Release: Radiant Arrow
 What it sounds like, this is a blast of light.